Smallest drop of QGP: Thermodynamic properties in p-Pb collisions

-The validity of the hydrodynamical picture for the description of small-system collisions remains an open question, which can be summarized in the daring question, ``What is the smallest possible size of the most fundamental fluid in nature?".
-In this paper, we investigate this question using a new approach for ultrarelativistic heavy-ion collisions: by extracting the thermodynamic properties of the hot strongly interacting matter formed in p-Pb collisions simulated with a state-of-the-art hybrid model, combining them with experimental data, and testing their consistency with first-principle calculations from lattice QCD.
+The validity of the hydrodynamic picture for describing collisions of small systems remains an open question, which can be summarised in the daring question: "What is the smallest possible size of the most fundamental fluid in nature?".
+In this work, we investigate this question using a new approach to ultrarelativistic heavy ion collisions: We extract the thermodynamic properties of the hot, strongly interacting matter formed in p-Pb collisions simulated with a state-of-the-art hybrid model, combine them with experimental data, and test their consistency with first-principle calculations from lattice QCD.

-In Sec. \ref{sec:thermo} we discuss how thermodynamic quantities can be extracted from the hybrid description of heavy-ion collisions; in Sec. \ref{sec:hydroppb} we apply this strategy to state-of-art simulations of p-Pb collisions and probe the validity of the hybrid approach for small systems; in Sec. \ref{sec:results} we present our final results, which are compared to lattice calculation.
-Our conclusions and an outlook are presented in Sec. \ref{sec:conclusion}.